afterxleep/danielbernal.co/_posts/2020-08-03-redux-like-architecture-with-swiftui-middleware.md

 image: "/assets/redux2.png"
 ---

-In the [previous post](/redux-like-architecture-with-swiftui-basics/) we went through setting up the basic architecture for iOS with Redux-like approach, and now we will be following up with additional optimizations and support for asynchronous functions or side effects.<!--more-->
+In the [previous post](/redux-like-architecture-with-swiftui-basics/) we went through setting up the basic architecture for iOS with Redux-like approach, and now we will be following up with additional optimizations and support for asynchronous functions or side effects.

 So far, our app is aligned with Redux three principles: